novix-sa/Pyplan/docs/Quick Start.md

 ![enter image description here](http://img.pyplan.org/Quick_start_mfa_model_.png) Now you can inspect any node values by selecting and evaluating it.
 There are three alternatives for evaluating a node:
-The first one is by clicking on the Run button that you
+The first one is by clicking on the Run button that you will finde in the Code Tab after selecting a node.
+This will show the console output resulting of evaluating a node.
 ![enter image description here](http://img.pyplan.org/Quick_start_eval1.png)

 In order to understand how the Pyplan evaluation works